 5) Remove the three bolts (8mm head) on the original thermostat housing - the bolts are circled in red in Figure 5.
-Lift the factory thermostat housing away from the cylinder head.
+Lift the factory thermostat housing away from the cylinder head, holding a paper towel or rag below it to catch any coolant.
 In the side of the cylinder head, you'll see the original thermostat and gasket as shown in Figure 6.
 Remove them as shown in Figure 7.
 They will not be reinstalled.